Last reviewed on October 22, 2024

 Gathering the documents

-Applicants prepare their business plans, motivation letters and CVs.
-Also, they get certificates of no criminal record and bank statements that confirm they have funds to live in Portugal.
+Applicants prepare their business plans, motivation letters, and CVs.
+They also get certificates of no criminal record and bank statements that confirm they have funds to live in Portugal.

-Immigrant Invest lawyers help an applicant get tax and social security numbers in Portugal and gather the package of documents necessary for the application.
+Immigrant Invest lawyers help applicants obtain tax and social security numbers in Portugal and gather the necessary documents for the application.

 3